Completely reachable automata: a quadratic decision algorithm and a quadratic upper bound on the reaching threshold: Abstract

 \section{Abstract}

-A deterministic finite automaton (DFA) with a set of states $Q$ is \emph{completely reachable} if every non-empty subset of $Q$ is the image of the action of some word applied to $Q$.
-The concept was first introduced by Bondar and Volkov (2016), who also raised the question of the complexity of deciding if an automaton is completely reachable.
-We develop a polynomial-time algorithm for this problem, which is based on a complement-intersecting technique for finding an extending word for a subset of states.
-Additionally, we prove a weak Don's conjecture for this class of automata: a subset of size $k$ is reachable with a word of length at most $2(|Q|-k)|Q|$.
-This implies a quadratic upper bound in $|Q|$ on the length of the shortest synchronizing words (reset threshold) and generalizes earlier upper bounds derived for subclasses of completely reachable automata.
+A complete deterministic finite (semi)automaton (DFA) with a set of states $Q$ is \emph{completely reachable} if every nonempty subset of $Q$ is the image of the action of some word applied to $Q$.
+The concept of completely reachable automata appeared, in particular, in connection with synchronizing automata; the class contains the \v{C}ern{\'y} automata and covers several distinguished subclasses.
+The notion was introduced by Bondar and Volkov (2016), who also raised the question about the complexity of deciding if an automaton is completely reachable.
+We develop an algorithm solving this problem, which works in ${\mathcal{O}(|\Sigma|\cdot n^2)}$ time and $\mathcal{O}(|\Sigma|\cdot n)$ space, where $n=|Q|$ is the number of states and $|\Sigma|$ is the size of the input alphabet.
+In the second part, we prove a weak Don's conjecture for this class of automata: a nonempty subset of states $S \subseteq Q$ is reachable with a word of length at most $2n(n-|S|) - n \cdot H_{n-|S|}$, where $H_i$ is the $i$-th harmonic number.
+This implies a quadratic upper bound in $n$ on the length of the shortest synchronizing words (reset threshold) for the class of completely reachable automata and generalizes earlier upper bounds derived for its subclasses.